• Skip to main content

 📃Ingredients notes and substitutions

-• Oat flour - If you do not have any on hand, make your own by blending up some oats in a blender until they are finely ground.
+• Oat flour - If you do not have it on hand, simply blend some oats in a high-speed blender until they are finely grounded.
+Use a gluten-free brand if needed.

 🔪How to make